JaydenMukasa1/Devops-Journey/README.md

 # DevOps Journey

-This repository tracks my learning journey into DevOps.

-## Aim
-To build solid fundamentals in Linux, Bash, Git, Networking, and core DevOps tools, as well as maintain a clear, public record of progress and real skills.
+A centralised record of my hands-on learning across core DevOps disciplines — Linux, Bash, and AWS.

 ## Structure
-The repo is organised by topic:

-- `Linux/` – notes, commands, and exercises
-  - `Bandit/` – level-by-level notes and solutions from the OverTheWire Bandit wargame
+- `Linux/` — OverTheWire Bandit wargame, worked level by level with solutions and key commands
-- `Bash/` – scripts and exercises
+- `Bash/` — scripting challenges covering arithmetic, file operations, and automation
-- `Git/` – Git concepts, commands, and examples
-- `AWS/` – notes and practical examples
+- `AWS/` — practical assignments including VPC/networking architecture and Application Load Balancer setup

-## How I Use This Repo
-- Focus on short, practical notes instead of long theory
-- Each Bandit level includes:
-  - Task
-  - A short solution in my own words
-  - Key commands used
-- Includes a growing Linux cheat sheet based on real commands I use regularly
+## Approach

+Short, practical notes over long theory.
+Every entry includes what the task was, how I solved it, and the commands used.